International Travel Safety Program

 - access to the services of International SOS

 International SOS is not an insurance company.
 They are a travel assistance company.
-Check out this article for a good overview of the difference between travel insurance and travel assistance.
-So even though you have free travel assistance through SFU's contract with International SOS, you are still responsible for ensuring you have have appropriate medical insurance based on your own needs.
+Even though you have free travel assistance through SFU's contract with International SOS, you are still responsible for ensuring you have have appropriate medical insurance based on your own needs.

 4. What should I do if I don't understand something or need help with this process?